The Wyoming Primary Care Support Grant Program

 Program Rules and Regulations: Click HERE to view the Rules and Regulations for the Wyoming Primary Care Support Grant Program.
 The Rules provide full details on the requirements of the Program.

-Funding: There is $1 million available for grants to clinics through June 30, 2017.
+For 2013: There is $1 million available for grants to clinics through June 30, 2017.
 The maximum amount allowable per grant award to any one (1) Community Health Center or Rural Health Clinic is $1 million.

 Matching Fund Requirement: All applications must have local matching funds (cash, in-kind, or both) in an amount no less than 25% of the funding request and must provide evidence of such in the application.